RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/1-Tables/3-creating-tables/3-creating-tables.md

         ![Press Create Button](PressCreateButtonImg.png)

-This will create a new data in the Rapid Platform.
+This will create a new table in Rapid Platform.

 Please refer to the below video for illustration.